-Section 26.2 describes support for polymorphism over type qualifiers.
+Section 26.2 describes support for polymorphism over type qualifiers for methods.
+Section 26.3 describes support for polymorphism over type qualifiers for classes.

 26.1 Generics (parametric polymorphism or type polymorphism)

 The Checker Framework fully supports type-qualified Java generic types and methods (also known as "parametric polymorphism").
 When instantiating a generic type, clients supply the qualifier along with the type argument, as in List<@NonNull String>.
 When using a type variable T within the implementation of a generic type, typically no type qualifier is written (see Section 26.1.3); rather, the instantiation of the type parameter is restricted (see Section 26.1.2).